Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Have someone stay with you for the first 24 hours after your injury.
 Your healthcare provider should be contacted if your symptoms get worse, or you develop new symptoms.

 - Do not participate in sports and physical activities until your healthcare provider says it is okay.
-They could make your symptoms worse or lead to another concussion.
+These can make your symptoms worse or lead to another concussion.
 Your healthcare provider will tell you when it is okay for you to return to sports or physical activities.
 Ask for more information about sports concussions.

 Prevent another concussion:

 - Wear your seatbelt every time you travel.
-This helps to decrease your risk for a head injury if you are in a car accident.
+This helps lower your risk for a head injury if you are in a car accident.

 Follow up with your doctor as directed: